Northern California earthquake leaves 2 dead, buckles road, causes damage and injury

 Buckled State Route 211 in Humboldt County.

-The county of 136,000 residents is in a region of the state that has a long history of large earthquakes, including a magnitude 7.0 in 1980 and a 6.8 in 2014, according to the California Earthquake Authority.
+Humboldt County is home to 136,000 residents and is in a region of the state that has a long history of large earthquakes, including a magnitude 7.0 in 1980 and a 6.8 in 2014, according to the California Earthquake Authority.
 Last year to the day, a 6.2-magnitude quake hit almost this very sot.

 Keith Knudsen, acting director of the USGS Earthquake Science Center, said it will take some hours to figure out the "hazard assessments," which are conducted by architects and building code officials.